Hindu law: Anglo-Hindu law

 For Muslims of India, the code of Muslim law was readily available in al-Hidaya and Fatawa 'Alamgiri (written under sponsorship of Aurangzeb).
 For Hindus and other non-Muslims such as Buddhists, Sikhs, Jains, Parsis and Tribal people, this information was unavailable.
 The British colonial officials, for practice, attempted to extract from the Dharmaśāstra the English categories of law and religion for the purposes of colonial administration.

 The early period of Anglo-Hindu Law (1772–1828) was structured along the lines of Muslim law practice.
-It included the extracted portions of law from a single Dharmaśāstra text (Manusmrti with the commentary of the Bengali scholar Kulluka Bhatta) translated into English by British colonial government appointed scholars (especially William Jones, Henry Thomas Colebrooke, J. C. C. Sutherland and Harry Borrodaile) in a manner similar to Islamic al-Hidaya and Fatawa-i Alamgiri.
+It included the extracted portions of law from a single Dharmaśāstra text (Manusmrti with the commentary of the Bengali Hindu scholar Kulluka Bhatta) translated into English by British colonial government appointed scholars (especially William Jones, Henry Thomas Colebrooke, J. C. C. Sutherland and Harry Borrodaile) in a manner similar to Islamic al-Hidaya and Fatawa-i Alamgiri.
 It also included the use of court pandits in British courts to aid British judges in interpreting Shastras just like Qadis for interpreting the Islamic law.
 The Calcutta Sanskrit College was established to train court pandits, the Calcutta Madrassah to train court qadis & Fort William College to train the British judges in Indian law.